 The consumption advice for a fish species is initially based on the chemical with the lowest allowable number of servings per week.
 Because some chemicals, such as mercury and PCBs, are known to have similar adverse effects, additivity of toxicity is assumed in such cases and may be assessed using multiple chemical exposure methodology (US EPA, 1989 and 2000b).
 If two or more chemicals with similar adverse effects are present in fish tissue at levels above the corresponding ATL values for daily consumption, multiple chemical exposure methodology is employed.
 This may result in advising the sensitive population to consume fewer meals per week than would be the case for the presence of one chemical alone, in a similar concentration.
-For the New Hogan Lake Advisory, the concentrations of DDTs, PCBs and PBDEs were below the corresponding ATL values for daily consumption, and thus the potential effect of multiple chemical exposures was not evaluated.
-Advice for all species in this advisory was based solely on mercury concentrations.
+For the Lake San Antonio Advisory, PCBs, chlordanes, DDTS, dieldrin, and PBDEs were only measured in Common Carp, a species considered likely to accumulate these chemicals if they are present in a water body.
+Because the concentrations of these chemicals were below the corresponding ATL values for daily consumption, the potential effect of multiple chemical exposures was not evaluated.
+Advice for all species in this advisory was based on mercury concentrations.

 OEHHA recommends that individuals strive to meet the US Dietary Guidelines seafood consumption recommendations, while also adhering to federal and OEHHA recommendations to limit the consumption of fish with higher contaminant levels.
 The advice discussed in the following section represents the maximum recommended number of servings per week for different fish species.
 People should eat no more than the recommended number of servings for each fish species or species group.

-OEHHA's advice on consuming a particular fish species can be extended to other closely related fish species9 known to accumulate similar levels of contaminants.
+OEHHA's advice on consuming a particular fish species can be extended to other closely related fish species8 known to accumulate similar levels of contaminants.

 Consumption advice should not be combined.
-That is, if a person chooses to eat a serving of fish from the "one-serving-a-week" category, then they should not eat any other fish from any source (including commercial) until the next week.
-If a person chooses to eat a serving of fish from the "two-servings-per-week" category, they can combine fish species from that category, or eat one serving of fish from that category and one from a category that recommends more than two-servings-per-week (if available), for a total of two servings in that week.
+That is, if a person chooses to eat a fish from the "one-serving-a-week" category, then they should not eat any other fish from any source (including commercial) until the next week.
+If a person chooses to eat a fish from the "two-servings-per-week" category, they can combine fish species from that category, or eat one fish from that category and one from a category that recommends more than two-servings-per-week (if available), for a total of two servings in that week.
 Then they should not eat any other fish from any source (including commercial) until the following week.

-CONSUMPTION ADVICE FOR FISH FROM NEW HOGAN LAKE
+CONSUMPTION ADVICE FOR FISH FROM LAKE SAN ANTONIO

-OEHHA's advisory protocol requires at least nine fish of a species or species group (e.g., sunfish) to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
+OEHHA's advisory protocol requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
 This is to ensure the sample dataset is representative of the fish species population in the water body.
-For New Hogan Lake, the sample size criterion was met for the following species or species groups: black bass (Largemouth and Smallmouth), Channel Catfish, and sunfish (Bluegill and Redear).
+In some cases, an exception is made for species that are commonly caught and consumed from a given water body but where available data may be limited.
+For Lake San Antonio, the sample size criterion was met for the following species: Brown Bullhead, Channel Catfish, Common Carp, Largemouth Bass, Inland Silverside, Smallmouth Bass, Striped Bass, and White Catfish.
 There were not sufficient data to evaluate other species that may be found in this water body.